Print

 underlined its support for the principle of the separation of State

-and religion, as one of the pillars of a democratic society, for
+and religion as one of the pillars of a democratic society, for

 instance in its Recommendation

-1804 (2007) on State, religion, secularity and human rights.
-This
+1804 (2007) on State, religion, secularity and human

-principle should continue to be respected.
+rights.
+This principle should continue to be respected.

 4. The Assembly considers that the various Islamic declarations

-on human rights adopted since the 1980s, while being more religious
+on human rights, adopted since the 1980s, while being more religious

 than legal, fail to reconcile Islam with universal human rights,

-source of reference.
-This includes the 1990 Cairo Declaration on Human
+This includes the 1990 Cairo Declaration on Human Rights in Islam, which,

-Rights in Islam, which, whilst not legally binding, has symbolic
+while not legally binding, has symbolic value and political significance

-value and political significance in terms of human rights policy
+in terms of human rights policy under Islam.
+It is therefore of

-of Europe member States – Albania, Azerbaijan and Turkey (with the
+great concern that three Council of Europe member States – Albania,

 5. The Assembly is also greatly concerned about the fact that